scotthadzik/CS1030/Assignments/DataStructures/README.md

 > Follow the instructions in the order found below
 >
+> Create a file called `array.py `
+>
-> 1. Create an array with the following elements in this order
+> 1. In the `array.py` create an array with the following elements in this order
 > - Ford
 > - Chrysler
 > - Dodge